Resources to use during the planning process

-Stop by OCS in CUB 290 and check out our resources.
+- Stop by the Center for Global Education in CUB 290 and check out our resources.

-Visit with a program provider.
+- Visit with a program provider.
 Throughout the semester, program providers come to campus to talk about their programs.
-These informational meetings are posted on the OCS homepage as well as listed in the student digest.
+These informational meetings are posted on the Center for Global Education homepage as well as listed in the student digest.
 Stay tuned!

 Questions to Ask During the Planning Process